CitiesSkylinesMods/AdditiveShader/README.md

 * Off at `6 AM` (`06:00`) _the following day_ (because On is after Off)
 * Fade of `20`
 * Light intensity of `2`

-See [CSL Modding - Additive Shader](https://cslmodding.info/mod/additive-shader/) for details of how to create the assets.

 ### On/Off times